ctavolazzi/code-conductor/_AI-Setup/work_efforts/active/202503071956_global_installation_of_ai_setup_package.md

 ## 🚩 Objectives
 - Install the AI Setup package globally on the system
 - Ensure the `ai_setup` command is available from anywhere
-- Include all necessary .AI-Setup files in the installation
+- Include all necessary _AI-Setup files in the installation
 - Add the advanced AI-powered work effort creation script
 - Verify successful installation and functionality

 ## 🛠 Tasks
 - [x] Check if the package is already installed globally
 - [x] Uninstall previous versions if necessary
-- [x] Update setup.py to include .AI-Setup files
+- [x] Update setup.py to include package data
+- [x] Include all necessary _AI-Setup files in the installation
 - [x] Create MANIFEST.in to ensure proper file inclusion
 - [x] Add a new ai_work_effort_creator.py script with Ollama integration
 - [x] Update setup.py to include the script as an entry point